Updated on 2024-11-14 GMT+08:00

 NOTE:

-Network ACL rules configured for the backend subnet of the load balancer will not restrict the traffic from the clients to the load balancer.
-If network ACL rules are configured, the clients can directly access the load balancer.
-To control access to the load balancer, configure access control for all listeners added to the load balancer.
+Network ACL rules configured for the frontend subnet of a load balancer do not restrict traffic from clients to the load balancer.
+Use access control to limit which IP addresses can access the load balancer.

 For details, see What Is Access Control?